HashNuke/wordpress-deploy/README.md

 cp sites/sample.yml sites/mysite.yml
 ```

-Refer to the configuration section below for options.
+Refer to the [configuration section](#configuration) below for details about options.

 ### Step-3: Deploy